 Traditional data warehouses require significant time and resource to administer, especially for large datasets.
 In addition, the financial cost associated with building, maintaining, and growing self-managed, on-premise data warehouses is very high.
 Amazon Redshift not only significantly lowers the cost of a data warehouse, but also makes it easy to analyze large amounts of data very quickly.

 Amazon Redshift gives you fast querying capabilities over structured data using familiar SQL-based clients and business intelligence (BI) tools using standard ODBC and JDBC connections.
 Queries are distributed and parallelized across multiple physical resources.
 You can easily scale an Amazon Redshift data warehouse up or down with a few clicks in the AWS Management Console or with a single API call.
 Amazon Redshift automatically patches and backs up your data warehouse, storing the backups for a user-defined retention period.
 Amazon Redshift uses replication and continuous backups to enhance availability and improve data durability and can automatically recover from component and node failures.
-In addition, Amazon Redshift supports Amazon Virtual Private Cloud (Amazon VPC), SSL, and AES-256 encryption to protect your data in transit and at rest.
+In addition, Amazon Redshift supports Amazon Virtual Private Cloud (Amazon VPC), SSL, AES-256 encryption and Hardware Security Modules (HSMs) to protect your data in transit and at rest.

 As with all Amazon Web Services, there are no up-front investments required, and you pay only for the resources you use.
 Amazon Redshift lets you pay as you go.

-Amazon Redshift manages the work needed to set up, operate, and scale a data warehouse, from provisioning the infrastructure capacity to automating ongoing administrative tasks such as backups and patching.
+Amazon Redshift manages the work needed to set up, operate, and scale a data warehouse, from provisioning the infrastructure capacity to automating ongoing administrative tasks such as backups, and patching.
 Amazon Redshift automatically monitors your nodes and drives to help you recover from failures.

 Amazon Redshift uses a variety of innovations to achieve up to ten times higher performance than traditional databases for data warehousing and analytics workloads: